codekiln/gradus-reason/data/steps/2017-12-03--pattern-matching-intro/index.md

 }
 ```

+Here I've also used the [`String.make`](https://reasonml.github.io/api/String.html) function, which can
+make a string from a char.

 Consider the [Fibonacci series](https://en.wikipedia.org/wiki/Fibonacci_number),
 `1, 1, 2, 3, 5, 8, 13...`, where each number is the sum of the prior two numbers.
 To write a function that gives the \_n_th Fibonacci number, one can use of pattern matching.